camelliaguan3/Tank-Game-2.0/README.md

 **Milestone 2**: Unfortunately, I did not get time to work on this milestone before the due date, so I've pushed the date back.
 The hitting tank algorithm appears to not be working, so I created a new one that takes into account distance from the center of the tank.
 It seems to work currently.

 **Milestone 3**: Like for Milestone 2, I did not get time to work on this milestone before the due date, so I've pushed the date back.

+**Milestone 4**: Tank Game 2.0's updates will be recorded accordingly.

 <hr />